HIGHLIGHTS OF PRESCRIBING INFORMATION

 100 mg tablets: light yellow film-coated, engraved on one side with "ZOLOFT" and on the other side scored and engraved with "100 mg"

-Oral solution (new name, same product as oral concentrate): a clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol.
+Oral solution: a clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol.
 It is supplied as a 60 mL bottle with an accompanying calibrated dropper that has 25 mg and 50 mg graduation marks.

 ZOLOFT is contraindicated in patients: